Mary Jo and Dale completed their family through adoption and have been part of the Sayers Center for African American Adoption since the 80s.

 In addition to their three children, Mary Jo and Dale Rust looked to provide a caring home for children beyond their biological family.
 In 1985, the Rusts came to The Cradle to begin their adoption journey through the Center for African American Adoption (now the Sayers Center for African American Adoption).
 That year they adopted Dean, who was then followed by Donovan in 1988.

-“Our older children loved them, we often say that Donovan’s feet never touched the ground until he was 4-years old because someone was always holding him.
-It was a remarkable experience,” said Mary Jo.
+“Our older children loved them,” Mary Jo says.
+“We often say that Donovan’s feet never touched the ground until he was 4-years old because someone was always holding him.
+It was a remarkable experience.”

-Their extended families — birth and adoptive — have been so open-armed that they will be well-cared for.
-Both Donovan and Dean are independent, exemplary members of the Northbrook community where they have a wide circle of friends.
+Their extended families — birth and adoptive — have been so warm and welcoming that Dean and Donovan always will be well-cared for.
+They are independent, exemplary members of the Northbrook community where they have a wide circle of friends.

 “I would do it again and again and again,” Mary Jo says. “[The adoption journey] has so enriched our lives.”

 For 100 years and counting, The Cradle has built nurturing families and provided lifelong support to people whose lives have been touched by adoption.
 Faces of The Cradle is a celebration of their stories.
 Meet more of the people who make what we do possible and all the more meaningful.